Final Fantasy XII: Revenant Wings: Release

 Revenant Wings was announced in September 2006, and in December it was confirmed to be the first title within the Ivalice Alliance, a collection of games set within the titular world.
 Commenting on the game's position in the group, Toriyama stated that there was no communication between development teams beyond ensuring continuity and no overlapping content.
 The title was described as having multiple meanings, referencing both the Final Fantasy XII world expanding onto new hardware, and tying into the game's story.
 The game was released by Square Enix in Japan on April 26, 2007.
 A special "Sky Pirates Edition" released alongside the standard version, coming packaged with a themed Nintendo DS Lite.
 An Ultimania guidebook, containing both gameplay explanations and developer interviews, was published on June 14, 2007.

 The localization was handled by the same team who worked on Final Fantasy XII.
+Yutaka Sano and Satoko Kondo served as co-directors, and the translation was by Joseph Reeder who had worked on earlier Ivalice titles.
 While the story was unchanged between regions, the gameplay was adjusted for Western players who would be more familiar with the RTS genre.
 The changes included raising the combat difficulty, adjusting tutorials, changes to character leveling, allowing players to change enemy AI behavior with Gambits, additional harder dungeons, and the Yazmat superboss from Final Fantasy XII.
 Revenant Wings was among a number of titles exhibited by Square Enix at E3 2007.
 The game was released in North America on November 20, 2007.
-The game launched the following year in PAL regions; on February 14, 2008 in Australia, and February 15, 2008 in Europe.
+The game launched the following year in PAL regions; on February 14, 2008, in Australia, and February 15, 2008, in Europe.
 Ubisoft acted as distributor for some European countries.